beamer159/EZD6/src/equipment.md

 ## Picking gear or rolling randomly?

 When heroes are created, have them to pick an item from each group or you can have them *roll a D6 for each group* and receive the item rolled (I suggest rolling for fun randomness).
 Later at appropriate times in their travels, they can pick up more gear.
-Transport can be given out by the RR as needed by the requirements of the story.
+Transport can be given out by the GM as needed by the requirements of the story.

 ## Armor